adamcseresznye/chromascope/README.md

 ## The name

-Chromascope, a fusion of ‘chromatography’ and ‘scope, as in telescope,’ embodies the spirit of exploration, in-depth analysis, and the pursuit of insight as you work with mass spectrometry data.
+Chromascope, a fusion of ‘chromatography’ and ‘scope, as in telescope,’ embodies the spirit of exploration, analysis, and the pursuit of insight as you work with mass spectrometry data.

 ## Features